ValleyAgriculturalSoftware/VAS-Support/_posts/recipes/2014-02-20-alternate-recipes.markdown

 categories: guides recipes
 ---

-{% infoblock warning Prior to setting up an "alternate recipe" you will need to create a new recipe (Example: "primary" recipe has Whey and the "alternate" recipe does not have Whey).
+{% infoblock tip Prior to setting up an "alternate recipe" you will need to create a new recipe (Example: "primary" recipe has Whey and the "alternate" recipe does not have Whey).
 So the recipe without Whey would need to be created.
 Refer to Creating a Recipe and/or Copying a Recipe sections of this manual for more information on setting up a new recipe. %}

 ### Setting up an Alternate Recipe